0x31/vite-plugin-graphql-loader/README.md

 A Vite plugin for loading GraphQL .gql and .graphql files, based on [graphql-tag/loader](https://github.com/apollographql/graphql-tag)

-If you are using TypeScript, I recommend using GraphQL Codegen and [vite-plugin-graphql-codegen](https://www.npmjs.com/package/vite-plugin-graphql-codegen) instead to generate TypesScript interfaces for your queries and fragments.
+This package _doesn't_ generate TypeScript definitions from the queries and fragments - see [vite-plugin-graphql-codegen](https://www.npmjs.com/package/vite-plugin-graphql-codegen) if you require this.

 ## Install